dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 # Getting Started in Python

-- Open the Mimir IDE
+- Open the Codio IDE from the Canvas home page
-	- Mimir allows us to execute code on a remote server, processing the code on uniform machines
+	- Codio allows us to execute code on a remote server, processing the code on uniform machines
 - Let's write some Python!

 ---